natsuapo/keplerjis/docs/implementation.md

 ## Implement to Jupyter environment:

 - Map component settings are the same as original Kepler extension in Jupyter, but you need to save your map as an html and then use IFrame to visualize it in Jupyter.
 The detailed process is as follows:

   - First, you need to modify the source code of `static/keplergl.html` in the path of keplergl python package.
-Replace `<script src="https://unpkg.com/kepler.gl@2.3.2/umd/keplergl.min.js" crossorigin>` with  `<script src="https://cdn.jsdelivr.net/gh/natsuapo/keplerjis@main/keplergl.min.js" ></script>
+Replace `<script src="https://unpkg.com/kepler.gl@2.3.2/umd/keplergl.min.js" crossorigin>` with `<script src="https://cdn.jsdelivr.net/gh/natsuapo/keplerjis@main/keplergl.min.js" ></script>`

-`
-    - In your Jupyter Notebook, import the IFrame package and official KeplerGl package:
+    - In your Jupyter Notebook, import the IFrame package and official Kepler.gl package:

   ```
   from IPython.display import IFrame